stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/registration.rst

 Verify Next URI
 ^^^^^^^^^^^^^^^

 When the user clicks the email verification link and the request is processed by the the ``stormpath.web.verify.uri`` path, the user will be immediately redirected to a 'next' URI.
-By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.verify.nextUri`` configuration property:
+By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.verifyEmail.nextUri`` configuration property:

 .. code-block:: properties

-    stormpath.web.verify.nextUri = /login?status=verified
+    stormpath.web.verifyEmail.nextUri = /login?status=verified

 As you can see, this URI has a ``status=verified`` query parameter.
 The default login view will recognize the query parameter and show the user a nice message explaining that their account has been verified and that they can log in: